javascript-tutorial/en.javascript.info/1-js/02-first-steps/02-structure/article.md

 If we run this code, only the first `Hello` shows (and then you may see the error, but it may also be hidden).
 There are no numbers any more.

 That's because JavaScript does not assume a semicolon before square brackets `[...]`.
-And, as there's no semicolon, the code in the first example is treated as a single statement.
+So, the code in the first example is treated as a single statement.

 Here's how the engine sees it: